Comprehensive Guide to Different Types of Tires

 How to Select the Right Tire for Your Vehicle

-The type of tire right for you depends on your vehicle, where you live, how and when you use your vehicle, and your budget.
+The type of tire right for you depends on your vehicle, where you live, how and when you use your car, and your budget.

 • A tire’s tread pattern is the arrangement of grooves and sipes that help grip the road’s surface in wet and dry conditions.
 The tread patterns can vary from simple to complex, depending on the surface type.
 Choosing a pattern will depend on what the tire is being used for: